ericf/express-slash/README.md

 [Express][] middleware for people who are anal about trailing slashes.

-If you're a good person, then you enable Express' `"strict routing"`, because you understand the difference between "/about" and "/about/".
-You know that these URLs are not the same and they have different meanings (and you probably prefer the one with the trailing slash.)

-Trouble is, being a good person and caring about your trailing slashes is harder than not.
+If you're a good person, then you enable Express' `"strict routing"` because you understand the difference between "/about" and "/about/".
+You know that these URLs are not the same and they have different meanings.
+The trouble is, being a good person and caring about your trailing slashes is harder than not.
 Plus, you also care about other people, and it would be rude to 404 them when they forget the trailing slash.
-Luckily, there's this module to solve all your trailing slash problems :D
+Luckily, there's this package to solve all your trailing slash problems :D

-This Express middleware should be added after your app's `router` middleware.
-It will handle requests without trailing slashes by checking the router to see if that same URL would have matched if only it had a trailing slash, in which case it will redirect (301 by default) to that URL.
+**This Express middleware should come after your app's `router` middleware.**
+It will handle [GET and HEAD] requests for URLs which did not have a matching route by either adding or removing a trailing slash to the URL's path, then checking the app's router for a matching route for the new URL, in which case it will redirect the client (301 by default) to that URL.

 [Express]: https://github.com/visionmedia/express